 The myth of serverless computing and its realm has been the center of debate for years.
-Honestly, there are several confusions that are running the circles for quite a sometime and today we are going to break it.
+Honestly, there are several confusions that are running the circles for quite some sometime and today we are going to break it.

 Serverless computing has been quite a market itself.
 This market is expected to reach up to $7.7 billion by 2021 with a 33.3% compound annual growth rate(CAGR).
 Serverless and function as a service have shown about 75% annual growth and 21% market share.